-Awards/ Degree Plans Certification of Completion- EMT
+Awards/ Degree Plans

+Certification of Completion- EMT

-The Certificate of Completion- EMT follows the National EMS Education Standards (2009) curriculum which assists students in acquiring the knowledge and skills to function as beginning practitioners in emergency medical services at the basic level.
+The Certificate of Completion-EMT follows the National EMS Education Standards (2009) curriculum which assists students in acquiring the knowledge and skills to function as beginning practitioners in emergency medical services at the basic level.
 Students receive classroom instruction and supervised hospital clinical and coordinated ambulance clinical experience in the emergency care of patients at local hospitals and EMS provider services.
 A grade of "C" or better is necessary in each EMSP course to progress.
 Upon completion of this program, students will receive a Certificate of Completion-EMT from Grayson College and may be eligible to sit for the National Registry examination to become certified at the EMT level.
 The Nationally Certified EMT may be eligible to apply for EMT/Basic licensure with the Texas Department of State Health Services.
-The Texas Department of State Health Services and/or the National Registry of EMTs and department to individuals who have been convicted of a misdemeanor and/or felony.
+The Texas Department of State Health Services and/or the National Registry of EMTs may deny certification to individuals who have been convicted of a misdemeanor and/or felony.

-First Semester-Fall or Spring
+First Semeste er-Fal I or Spring iect Se mester

 Subject Semester Hours

-EMSP 1371 3
+AA/AS CAO CORE 3

 EMSP 1501 5

 EMSP 1160 1

-HPRS 1371 3
+EMSP 1371 3

-BIOL 2401 4
+BIOL 2404 4

-16